 You might say Nah, I’ll never create ebooks or products.
 That sounds boring/hard/not my jam.

 Well, you never know.
 If you would have told me when I was younger that I’d have a website one day, I would have thought you were insane.
-Back in the day, I thought computers were totally boring.
-I mean, no Pinterest back then, lol.
+Back in the day, I thought computers were totally boring and for nerds.
+I remember having to create spreadsheets and practically falling asleep at my desk doing so.
+There was no Pinterest back then.
 And now here we are with tons of fun and inspiring material from around the world freely available.